 3:2:1 Ratio Frosting

-One of the best attributes of the Swiss Meringue Buttercream is its easy to remember 3:2:1 ratio of 3 parts butter, 2 parts sugar and 1 part egg whites.
-That means for every 1 oz. egg whites, you just need to multiple that by 2 to get your sugar and multiple it by 3 to get your butter.
+One of the best attributes of this Swiss Meringue Buttercream is its easy to remember 3:2:1 ratio of 3 parts butter, 2 parts sugar and 1 part egg whites.
+That means for every 1 oz. of egg whites, you just need to multiple that by 2 to calculate the amount of sugar you need and multiple it by 3 for the butter.
 It comes in handy if you ever find yourself constrained by a certain quantity of ingredients you have on hand.
 Say for example, you only have 3 oz of sugar left in your pantry, all you need to do is divide 3 oz. in half to get your egg whites and so forth.
 I made a handy chart below for you:

 Secret to a SMOOTH Buttercream

 Have you ever piped a frosting that breaks intermittently because of air pockets inside the mixture?
 The secret to get this buttercream to a smooth piping or spreading consistency is to use rid it of excess air by folding it out with a flexible spatula.
 After beating in the mixer, gently press the buttercream against the bowl with the spatula until you can see some of the bigger bubbles in the cream have “popped”.
 This will prepare the cream for spreading and piping.